Hiroreco/enreco-archive/recap-data/chapter1/day6/nodes/ame-c1d6.md

-The sixth day was shaping up to be as chaotic as ever, and Jyonathan mostly stood on the sidelines, witnessing the madness: Nerissa hexing Elizabeth, talk of the Stain Princess, a discussion about Nerissa’s child being "murdered," and then a tournament being announced.
+The sixth day was shaping up to be as chaotic as ever, and Jyonathan mostly stood on the sidelines and witnessed the madness: Nerissa hexing Elizabeth, talk of the Stain Princess, a discussion about Nerissa’s child being "murdered," and then a tournament being announced.
 It was overwhelming, but she found herself enjoying the energy of it all.

 As someone who enjoyed a bit of mischief, she decided to add her own flair to the chaos.
 She investigated Bijou, suspecting her of [corruption](https://www.youtube.com/live/i7g-HJMqZ_E?feature=shared\&t=1496), tried her luck at [gambling](https://www.youtube.com/live/i7g-HJMqZ_E?feature=shared\&t=2378), and even stood atop the king's throne, roleplaying as the new ruler of the kingdom.